-The last articles stated that on one hand, the blockchain is a data structure, a way to store information.
-On the other hand, it is a protocol to transfer value and the miners are the bookkeepers of a blockchain.
+The last chapter stated that on one hand, the blockchain is a data structure, a way to store information.
+On the other hand, it is a protocol to transfer value.
 We want to discuss the parties that play a part in the blockchain ecosystem in this article.
-Let’s first talk about the term protocol again before we discuss that.
+Let’s first talk about the term protocol again.

-A protocol is like a set of rules.
-These rules implemented govern a given blockchain and restrict what you can and cannot do.
-One of the rules states what order information must be in if you want to send a transaction.
-Luckily your wallet will help you with that, so you don’t need to worry.
-An example of other rules would be the following:
+A protocol is a set of rules.
+These rules govern a blockchain and restrict what you can and cannot do.
+They also define standards for how participants communicate.
+There are rules on what order information must be provided in if you want to send a transaction.
+Luckily you don’t have to know those rules - your wallet will take care of this.
+An example of another rule would be the following:

 - If you try to spend the same Coin twice, the first transaction that spends it will be valid.
 The second transaction will be invalid.

 Now that you know that a protocol, a term you will hear quite often, is just a set of rules let’s take a look at the individuals that play a part in a blockchain ecosystem.

 A network of computers - the nodes - run a blockchain.
 They are constantly exchanging information on new transactions and blocks.
 Nodes make up the infrastructure of the blockchain.
 A full node is a node that maintains a copy of the blockchain.
 A light node does not keep a copy of the blockchain.
 The light node must connect to a full node before it can interact with the blockchain, e.g. to send a transaction.
 You could compare the distributed network of a blockchain to the infrastructure supporting your mobile phone in this sense.

 A full node is like a cell phone tower that your phone - the light node - is connecting to.
 All the antenna stations (full nodes) are connected to each other and make up the communication networks infrastructure.
 If you want to make a call with your phone, you need to connect to a cell phone tower first, before you can interact with any other mobile phone.